How to Prepare For GSoC (Google Summer of Code) – A Complete Guide

 You don’t need to sit idle once you submit your proposal.
 Keep contributing, it will make a good impression and it will create an image that you are a serious contributor.
 Wait for the result from Google and look back that how much you have learned during your open source contribution.

 You will find yourself a more confident developer after completing the journey of GSoC.
 Below are some benefits we would like to mention:

 - You get more exposure contributing to open source projects and you learn a lot about the open-source culture and community.
 You get the chance to interact with the greatest developers around the world.
 You learn a lot of technologies, tools, version control and you also build a strong network with good mentors and programmers during this journey.

-- Particpating in GSoC open a lot of job opportunities for you.
+- Participating in GSoC opens a lot of job opportunities for you.
 The members of your community can refer you somewhere or you can also get the internship opportunity.
-You can also get the referral for the application in Google for an internship or full-time job position opportunity.
+You can also get a referral for the application in Google for an internship or full-time job position opportunity.
 A lot of people have been contacted by Google and offered internships/jobs.

 - Definitely tag of Google or GSoC gives you international credibility and helps everywhere from attending the conferences to boosting up your resume.